-On October 1, 2012, one of our foreign divisions, Schaublin, purchased the land and building, that it occupied and had been leasing for CHF 14.1 million (approximately \$14.9 million).
-Schaublin obtained a 20-year fixed-rate mortgage of CHF 9.3 million (approximately \$9.9 million) at an interest rate of 2.9%.
-The balance of the purchase price of CHF 4.8 million (approximately \$5.1 million) was paid from cash on hand.
-The balance on this mortgage as of March 30, 2019 was CHF 6.3 million, or \$6.3 million.
+On October 1, 2012, Schaublin purchased the land and building that it occupied and had been leasing for approximately \$14.9 million.
+Schaublin obtained a 20-year fixed-rate mortgage of approximately \$9.9 million at an interest rate of 2.9%.
+The balance of the purchase price of approximately \$5.1 million was paid from cash on hand.
+The balance on this mortgage as of March 28, 2020 was approximately \$6.1 million.